ziggyt/1DT305-Introduction-to-Applied-IoT/README.md

 ![Dashboard layout with data](images/dashboard_withdata.png "Dashboard layout with data")
 ![Dashboard layout with data](images/dashboard_dark_withdata.png "Dashboard layout with data")

-The data for these examples was gathered during a cloudy day, which is of course very shocking for summers in Sweden...
-But given that a sunny day shows up, I will add data for that day as well.
+The data for these examples was gathered during a cloudy day, which is of course very shocking for summers in Sweden..

 ## Finalizing the design
 I think that the project went well and I had fun while doing it - but there is of course always room for improvement.
 An ESP-32 with more RAM would have resolved a few of my issues and made it possible to include more features in the product.
 It would also have been really nice if my 3D-printer would have been up and running, to see how a more finished product would have looked like.